nulogy/design-system/docs/catalog/guides/scripts.md

   Result: Uses Lerna to run the `watch` command in all workspaces concurrently.
 See `build:public` below for an explanation of what is considered a "library package".

 - Script: yarn build
+  Task: Build the library packages – not documentation and sandboxes.
+  Result: Build only dependency packages – where `pkg.private` is not set to `true`.

+- Script: yarn build:all
-  Task: Build all packages.
+  Task: Build all packages including the docs and sandbox.
   Result: Uses Lerna to build all workspaces.

-- Script: yarn build:public
+- Script: yarn build:docs
-  Task: Build the library packages – not documentation and sandboxes.
-  Result: Build only packages where `pkg.private` is not set to `true`.
+  Task: Used in CI to deploy the docs to http://nulogy.design.
+  Result: Builds the public packages, then builds the docs.

 - Script: yarn clean
   Task: Removes all build artifacts.